-The Dash treasury paid the well connected and high profile crypto OG, Charlie Shrem, 350 dash to secure a dash debit card.
+The Dash treasury paid the well-connected and high-profile crypto OG, Charlie Shrem, 350 Dash to secure a Dash debit card.
 Charlie had a good plan in place but the issuing bank changed their mind at the last second and Charlie ended up having to give the funds to Dash Core Group.
 The episode left a sour taste in everyone’s mouth.

-Just a couple of months ago dash had a highly rated and well reviewed virtual debit card in the Dashdirect app.
+Just a couple of months ago dash had a highly rated and well-reviewed virtual debit card in the Dashdirect app.
 Everyone who used it loved it and raved about it.
 Then it was gone, again it seems the issuing bank changed its mind about the risk profile or got a call from a regulator and told to pull the plug.

-The dash treasury had also paid $25,700 USD worth of dash for the TenX card to support dash, which was delivered but soon withdrawn.
+The Dash treasury had also paid $25,700 USD worth of Dash for the TenX card to support Dash, which was delivered but soon withdrawn.

 Do we even want these things?

-Meanwhile the credit/debit card from my bank has worked perfectly the whole time, given me insurance on travel purchases, and generated cash back.
+Meanwhile, the credit/debit card from my bank has worked perfectly the whole time, given me insurance on travel purchases, and generated cash back.
 To “fund it with crypto” I sell crypto for fiat on an exchange, send the fiat to my bank, and there you go, I have “funded the card with crypto”!
 I mean kind of not really but at least the card exists and I can use it!

 At the same time credit/debit cards are less and less accepted here as merchants and consumers prefer free smartphone payment methods which the banks and mobile wallets are now very good at providing.
-Paying with these popular apps is faster, cheaper and easier than even native crypto transactions at merchants.
+Paying with these popular apps is faster, cheaper and more accessible than even native crypto transactions at merchants.

-So after multiple false starts, broken promises, unfulfilled hopes and the fact there are better alternatives; I have given up on crypto debit/credit cards (but in reality if one is announced here I will try to get it).
+So after multiple false starts, broken promises, unfulfilled hopes and the fact there are better alternatives; I have given up on crypto debit/credit cards (but in reality, if one is announced here I will try to get it).